Invoke this from an onResponderReject event.

 Note: The weird argument signature is due to the fact that, for historical reasons, the function also accepts separate arguments as an alternative to the options object.
 This is deprecated due to ambiguity (y before x), and SHOULD NOT BE USED.

-animated: booleanA helper function to zoom to a specific rect in the scrollview.
+Optional x: number | { Optional y: numberOptional animated: booleanA helper function to zoom to a specific rect in the scrollview.
 The argument has the shape {x: number; y: number; width: number; height: number; animated: boolean = true}

-animated?: booleanOptional
+Optional animated?: booleanOptional animated: booleanios

 Special form of calling

-that guarantees that a subscription must be tied to a component instance, and therefore will be cleaned up when the component is unmounted.
+addListenerthat guarantees that a subscription must be tied to a component instance, and therefore will be cleaned up when the component is unmounted.
 It is impossible to create the subscription and pass it in - this method must be the one to create the subscription and therefore can guarantee it is retained in a way that will be cleaned up.